equinor/radix-public-site/public-site/docs/src/docs/topic-runtime-env/index.md

 ### Traffic

-Only HTTPS traffic is allowed in and out of the application.
+Only HTTPS traffic is allowed in to the application.
+There is no protocol restriction on outbound traffic.
 SSL certificates are automatically managed by Radix, except for custom [external aliases](../../guides/external-alias/).

 Internally, [components](../topic-concepts/#component) can communicate with each other using other protocols and [ports](../../references/reference-radix-config/#components), provided they use TCP.